-Brussels in renowned for it's spectacular new year midnight fireworks, as well as being the location for some of the most lively and vibrant dance music parties anywhere in Europe - the Belgian youth absolutely love their electronic music!
+Brussels is in particular renowned for it's new year's eve midnight fireworks display, as well as being the location for some of the most lively and vibrant dance music parties anywhere in Europe - the Belgian youth absolutely love their electronic music!

 As well as the new year parties there's always loads to do in Brussels over the festive season, from the impressive and hugely popular Christmas market to the city's many tourist attractions, chief among which are the Cathedral of St. Michael and St. Gudula, the Royal Museums of Fine Arts of Belgium, the splendid Brussels Town Hall and of course the Place Royale.

 If you're coming to Brussels on new year's eve then chances are you've been attracted by the promise of the spectacular fireworks display, and you won't be disappointed.

 The fireworks are free of charge to attend and get underway on the stroke of midnight in previous years have been launched from the Mont des Arts, although this has more recently been changed to a display focussed on De Brouckere.

 The fireworks were indeed moved for last new year's eve due to construction work ongoing oin the original venue.
 This year the big new year party in Brussels took place at the Esplanade of the Atomium instead, with fireworks launced from Palais 5 at the Heysel.
 Spectators will be allowed onto the Esplanade itself to watch the show.

 We'll confirm as soon as possible if the fireworks venue will remain the same for new year's eve 2019.

 Free public transport is provided by the city until 5.30am on new year's day to help the crowds get to and from the event.

 Away from the main fireworks Brussels is also famous for it's new year's eve electronic music festival, which sees dance parties with 60 live acts and DJs taking place across 15 different venues, including Fuse, Catclub, Wood, Bloody Louis and Mr Wong.